femtomc/Jaynes.jl/docs/src/architecture.md

 └──      return y
 ```

-so we just use `overdub`.
+so we'll just discuss `overdub`.
 Now, a structured form for the `overdub` context allows us to record probabilistic statements to a trace.
 What is a _context_?

 ```julia
 Context{N<:Cassette.AbstractContextName,